-I have gathered a diversified bunch of print and print media enthusiasts who help me bring relevant and topical information and resources to the Print and Integrated Marketing Service community.
-Collectively, there is not much in Print and Integrated Marketing we haven’t done and are still doing.
+I have gathered a diversified bunch of print media enthusiasts who help me bring relevant and topical information and resources to Print and Marketing professionals.
+Collectively, there is not much in Print and Marketing we haven’t done and are still doing.
 Being in the trenches with our audience enables us to provide a current perspective on the industry, engage from personal knowledge and experience, and keep our sense of humors in the mix!

 If you would like to lend your voice and share your expertise with our community, I’d love to hear from you.
 Please contact me to discuss!